damlasenolcali/starter-academic/content/publication/genasm/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: *Proceedings of the 53rd International Symposium on Microarchitecture (MICRO)*
+publication: In *Proceedings of the 53rd International Symposium on Microarchitecture (MICRO)*

 links: